 Becky’s own recordings include: Little Bird (2004) and Rest My Weary Feet (2000).
 She also released a duet album with Valerie Smith: Here’s A Little Song (2007).
-Becky is featured on several of Valerie Smith & Liberty Pike’s recordings as well as three albums from the award-winning Daughters of Bluegrass: Pickin’ Like A Girl (2013), Bluegrass Bouquet (2008), and Back To The Well (2006), which won the 2006 IBMA Recorded Event Of The Year award.
+Her journey as a professional musician included a ten-year stint with Valerie Smith & Liberty Pike.
+She is featured on several of that group’s recordings, wrote for the group and toured internationally with them as well.
+She produced several of Val’s more recent records.
+Becky was also a prominent part of three albums with the award-winning Daughters of Bluegrass: Pickin’ Like A Girl (2013), Bluegrass Bouquet (2008), and Back To The Well (2006), which won the 2006 IBMA Recorded Event Of The Year award.

 Do Believe I’ll Play

-Becky graduated in 2001 with a public relations degree from East Tennessee State University (ETSU), where she took part in their Bluegrass, Old-Time and Country Music program.
-That same year, her songwriting nabbed a first place finish in the bluegrass category of the prestigious Chris Austin Songwriting Contest at MerleFest in Wilksboro, NC.
+She graduated in 2001 with a public relations degree from East Tennessee State University (ETSU), where she took part in the renowned Bluegrass, Old-Time and Country Music program.
+That same year, Becky’s songwriting nabbed a first-place finish in the bluegrass category of the prestigious Chris Austin Songwriting Contest at MerleFest in Wilksboro, NC.